Una traducción al español de esta guía de investigación está disponible aquí.

 The Special Collections Reading Room staff will give readers of the Popol Vuh specific instructions about the special care to take when viewing the manuscript.
 Readers who intend to use the manuscript for an extended period of time are encouraged to use the facsimile copy available on the open shelf in the 3rd-floor Reference Center (Call Number: Ref F 1465 .P817 1700a, Newberry checklist area).
 The Popul Vuh manuscript is also available on microfilm (Microfilm Ayer MS 1515).

-The Newberry can also accommodate groups of up to 15 people (aged 14 years or older) who wish to see the Popol Vuh.
-Groups are required to schedule their visit a minimum of one month in advance.
-Only one group per month may make an appointment to see the Popol Vuh.
-Groups who are interested should contact email@example.com for more information.
+The Newberry can also accommodate groups of up to 15 people, including visitors younger than 14 years old, who wish to see the Popol Vuh.
+We request that groups schedule their visit a minimum of one month in advance.
+Groups who are interested should contact our reference librarians for more information.